2nd Bomb Wing

 The 2nd Bomb Wing is a United States Air Force unit assigned to the Air Force Global Strike Command and the Eighth Air Force.
-It is stationed at Barksdale Air Force Base, Louisiana.
+It is stationed at Barksdale Air Force Base, Louisiana, United States.
 The wing is also the host unit at Barksdale.
 The wing was assigned to the Air Force Global Strike Command in February 2010 as part of the reassignment of Eighth Air Force.

 The 2 BW is one of only two B-52H Stratofortress wings in the United States Air Force, the other being the 5th Bomb Wing at Minot Air Force Base, North Dakota.

 Its 2d Operations Group is the oldest bomb group of the Air Force, having fought on the Western Front as the 1st Day Bombardment Group during World War I, entering combat on 12 September 1918.
 After the war, it participated in Brigadier General Billy Mitchell's 1921 off-shore bombing test.
 Active for over 60 years, the 2 BW was a component wing of Strategic Air Command (SAC)'s heavy bomber deterrent force throughout the Cold War.

-The 2d Bomb Wing is commanded by Colonel Michael A. Miller.
-The Command Chief Master Sergeant is Joshua W. Swanger.
+The 2d Bomb Wing is commanded by Colonel Christopher G. Cain.
+The Command Chief Master Sergeant is Joshua A. Matias.